fgindraud/hawkes/Readme.md

 The _verbose_ mode adds a header to the output with the parameters used to generate the weights (process files, base, kernel setup).
 This header is prefixed with `#` so that programs like _R_ can ignore it and load the matrix without problems.

-The computations is splitted along _regions_, which represent independent spaces where points can exists.
+The computations is splitted along _regions_, which represent independent spaces where _marks_ can exists.
-For each region, only points of each process belonging to the region will be considered in the computation step.
+For each region, the computation step will only consider marks from the region (for each process), and ignore others.
 Results are summed between regions afterwards, before the final LASSO step.
 The region of a point is determined by the text in the first column of bed files:
 	# region start end ; example with 2 regions (chr1, chr2)